Working with remotes, aka, GitHub

 Parent commit : vvmrvwuz d41c079b refactor printing

-$ jj branch set trunk --allow-backwards
+$ jj bookmark set trunk --allow-backwards

 $ jj abandon pzkrzopz